Somervill History, Family Crest & Coats of Arms

 Early History of the Somervill family

-Another 141 words (10 lines of text) are included under the topic Early Somervill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Somervill research.
+Another 71 words (5 lines of text) are included under the topic Early Somervill History in all our PDF Extended History products and printed products wherever possible.

 Somervill Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Somervill are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Somervill include: Somerford, Somerfield and others.

 Early Notables of the Somervill family (pre 1700)